-• Place the cuvette, with approx. 3 cm in height of the analysed solution, in the tank.
+• Replace the content of the cuvette with the analyte solution (ca 3 cm in height) then place it in the cuvette tank.
 Close the lid.

 • Read the absorbance value.

 I. Determination of the iron content in the wine

 In this part, you will need the 0.000200 M iron(III) solution and the 1 M potassium thiocyanate solution.